MacPhail on Madeline Island

-A vacation destination, Madeline Island has a year-round population of about 300 people that swells to several thousand in the summer.
+Madeline Island is a vacation destination with a year-round population of about 300 people that swells to several thousand in the summer.
 Many summer residents come from Minneapolis-St. Paul, which is about a 4-1/2 hour drive.
 For more information, visit the Madeline Island Chamber of Commerce website.

-Our facilities are spread over 12 acres including residential facilities for students and retreat participants, dining hall, practice rooms, performance space, as well as plenty of room for recreation.
+Our facilities are spread over 12 acres, including residential facilities for students and retreat participants, a dining hall, practice rooms, performance space, and plenty of room for recreation.

 Located four hours northeast of the Twin Cities, your visit will start in the charming harbor town of Bayfield where you will catch the ferry to Madeline Island.
 There is ample free parking available at all MacPhail facilities.

 Madeline Island Ferry Line provides transportation between the picturesque towns of La Pointe and Bayfield.
 The 25-minute voyage provides spectacular views of the Lake itself and several of the 22 Apostle Islands.
 Tickets are sold on a first-come, first-served basis.
 Schedule subject to change due to weather conditions.
 For ferry information and rates, visit MadFerry.com.

 Some of MacPhail’s retreats offer bus service.
 Check your program for details.